tudasc/TypeART/README.md

 ```
 <!--- @formatter:on --->

-#### 1.1.4 Filtering allocations (stack and global)
+#### 1.1.4 Filtering allocations

-To improve performance, a translation unit-local (TU) data-flow filter for global and stack variables exist, see Section
+To improve performance, a translation unit-local (TU) data-flow filter for global and stack variables exist,
-1.1.2 *Options*.
+see [Section 1.1.2](#112-options-for-typeart-passes).
 It follows the LLVM IR `use-def` chain.
-If the allocation provably never reaches the target API, it can
+If the allocation provably
+never reaches the target API, it can be filtered.
-be filtered.
 Otherwise, it is instrumented.

 Consider the following example.

-1. The filter can remove `a`, as the aliasing pointer `x` is never part of an MPI call.
-2. `b` is instrumented as the aliasing pointer `y` is part of an MPI call.
-3. `c` is instrumented as we cannot reason about the body of `foo_bar`.

 ```c
 extern foo_bar(float*); // No definition in the TU